 Stat to know: 81% of security breaches are due to weak or stolen passwords - LastPass

-Enable MFA Wherever Possible
+Enable MFA wherever possible

-While it may be annoying to check our texts or the Google Authenticator app every time we log in to our accounts, using Multi-Factor Authentication (MFA) is one of the easiest ways to keep our logins secure.
+While it may be annoying to check our texts or the Google Authenticator app every time we log in to our accounts, using Multi-Factor Authentication (MFA) is one of the easiest ways to keep our logins secure and personal cybersecurity protected.
 MFA authentication is based on bringing in one of three types of additional information to the login process: things you know (a password or PIN), things you have (a key fob or smartphone app), or things you are (fingerprint or voice recognition).
 While most logins will use either a one-time PIN code texted to us or an app like Google Authenticator, these methods vastly strengthen your account security.
 If you’ve installed 1Password as we recommended above, it also has a feature built in that will auto-fill your MFA code so you don’t need to bother with another app or a text every time you log in!

 If your login process for a particular account doesn’t use MFA by default, check your account settings and enable MFA.
 Most popular services offer this option, even if it’s not automatically enabled when creating your account.